dotnetjunkie/blog/content/posts/ambient-composition-model.md

 In this example, it might seem weird to have `AmbientUserContextAdapter` injected into the graph, while its ambient data is set directly after.
 But don’t forget that usually the construction of the graph is not done as close to initialization as shown here.
 The construction of such a graph is likely moved to another method, or done by the DI Container.

 This completes the description of the ACM.
-In the next article, I will compare ACM with CCM and show why one might be preferred.
+In the next article, I will compare the ACM with the CCM and show why one might be preferred.

 ## Summary